 Her mind wanders back to her last summer at the Cove.
-She had fallen madly in love with the rich and much older Renauld Vanderburg during summer camp in Hidden Springs, but the Council had of course found out and opposed their veto.
+She had fallen madly in love with the rich and much older Reinhold Liebersturm during summer camp in Lakeview Springs, but the Council had of course found out and opposed their veto.
 She had been locked up the rest of the summer, and her mother had taken her out of school until the blood moon and her initiation.
-She had cried, threw fits and threatened to kill herself, but to no avail… How she had hated her mother for locking her up, and Renauld for abandoning her…
+She had cried, threw fits and threatened to kill herself, but to no avail… How she had hated her mother for locking her up, and Reinhold for abandoning her…

 And what about the letters I gave to Mrs. Brown to post?
 Oh.
 My.
 God…

 Mrs. Brown is getting ready for bed when Shasta bursts into her room.

 ‘I know what you think of me, and I know what you’re capable of!
 I found Reinhold’s letter.
 No!
 Don’t say anything – you know very well what letter I’m talking about!’